 - Offering bottled water to your rider

-- Must have four doors and at least five seat belts
+- Must have four doors and be able to transport a minimum of

 - Vehicle is currently insured and registered

 ***Some cities also have their own additional requirements for vehicle year